 How were Berlin’s media put at risk during the Holocaust and Cold War?
-Annenberg participants in SummerCulture 2018 – PhD students Jennifer Henrichsen, Sanjay Jolly, Muira McCammon, Hanna Morris, Samantha Oliver and Celeste Wagner – are discovering a variety of answers, when their immersive two-week research projects take them across the German city in search of evidence related to the visual memory of conflict, war and genocide.
+Annenberg participants in SummerCulture 2018 – PhD students Jennifer Henrichsen, Sanjay Jolly, Muira McCammon, Hanna Morris, Samantha Oliver and Celeste Wagner – discovered a variety of answers, when their immersive two-week research projects took them across the German city in search of evidence related to the visual memory of conflict, war and genocide.

-Supported in part by a research and teaching grant from the USC Shoah Foundation for Advanced Genocide Research, which awarded Center Director Barbie Zelizer a 2017-2018 Rutman Teaching and Research Fellowship for her development of the course, SummerCulture 2018 is teaching students how to use the Foundation’s video archive, apply it to their projects and engage in urban research on a broad range of visual mnemonic practices.
+Supported in part by a research and teaching grant from the USC Shoah Foundation for Advanced Genocide Research, which awarded Center Director Barbie Zelizer a 2017-2018 Rutman Teaching and Research Fellowshipfor her development of the course, SummerCulture 2018 taught students how to use the Foundation’s video archive, apply it to their projects and engage in urban research on a broad range of visual mnemonic practices.

-SummerCulture 2018 recognizes that many practices of political intimidation of the media are not new.
+SummerCulture 2018 recognized that many practices of political intimidation of the media are not new.
 They are instead historically and globally entrenched.
-The course taps the largely unresolved potential of visual memory to simultaneously work toward fostering understanding/misunderstanding of mediated conflict, war and genocide, while enhancing/disrupting recognition of the sources and visual patterning that characterize the mediation of discord.
+The course tapped the largely unresolved potential of visual memory to simultaneously work toward fostering understanding/misunderstanding of mediated conflict, war and genocide, while enhancing/disrupting recognition of the sources and visual patterning that characterize the mediation of discord.